kristianmandrup/html5forms-rails/README.md

 //= require html5forms/dev/html5Forms
 ```

-Note: jscalendar and modernizr have been removed in order to keep the filecount down.
+Note: *jscalendar*, *webforms2* and *modernizr* have been removed in order to keep the filecount down.
-To use modernizr, please see `modernizr-rails` gem ;)

 In your asset `application.css` manifest file, include the styles you need: